 Mining is one of the most dangerous jobs in the United States.
 There are thousands of workers employed in the mining industry in Texas.
 They mine for coal, sand, gravel, limestone and salt.

 Miners work with equipment in confined, dark spaces with little fresh air.
 The risks they face include leaking poison gas, explosions, tunnel collapse, flooding and equipment malfunction.
 Mining companies are required to take steps to make conditions as safe as possible.
 But when someone is negligent - through inadequate training, poor supervision or another reason -accidents can happen that result in serious injuries to miners.

 Common injuries caused by mining accidents include burns, broken bones, traumatic brain injuries, spinal cord injuries and respiratory problems.
 Whatever type of injury you're dealing with, make sure you make your case count.
-Contact the San Antonio law firm Tracey & Fox.
+Contact the San Antonio law firm Tracey Fox & Walters.